Albert Augustus Pope: American Civil War

 On August 27, 1862, at the age of nineteen, Albert Pope joined the Union Army attached to the 35th Massachusetts Volunteer Regiment, commissioned as a Second Lieutenant.
 The unit crossed the Potomac River on September 7, and just ten days later, fought at Antietam.
 The 35th Massachusetts confronted a Confederate crossfire and was stranded behind enemy lines with its ammunition exhausted before answering an order to retreat.
 Seventy-nine men from Pope's unit died that day.
 Pope survived a bout with cholera, and his unit served at the Battles of Fredericksburg, Vicksburg, and Knoxville.
-He mustered out as a Captain, though he received the honorary title of Brevet Lieutenant-Colonel for distinguished service.
+He mustered out as a captain, though he received the honorary title of Brevet Lieutenant-Colonel for distinguished service.
 A Brevet title did not carry with it added authority or added pay.

 Life after the war

 Albert used $900 in savings from his military salary to invest in a shoemakers' supply business at Dock Square in Boston.
 After just a year, this investment had returned $9,600, worth more than $100,000 in 2000 U.S. dollars.
 Though Albert left school at an early age, he supported the college education of three of his siblings: his twin sisters Emily and Augusta, and his youngest brother, Louis.
 Emily and Augusta Pope would later become physicians, and Louis would graduate from seminary and become a minister.
 His eldest brother, a widower named Charles, died in 1868.
 Albert adopted his seven-year-old nephew, Harry Melville Pope.
-Later, Emily and Augusta would both graduate from medical school, complete post-doctoral studies in Europe, and practice at New England Hospital.
+Later, Emily and Augusta would both graduate from medical school, complete post-doctoral studies in Europe, and practice at the New England Hospital for Women and Children (known today as the Dimock Center).
 In 1886, they were both admitted into the Massachusetts Medical Society.

 He married September 20, 1871, Abbie Linder, daughter of George Linder and Matilda Smallwood, of Newton, Massachusetts, and they had four sons and one daughter.
 At the time of his marriage, Pope was still supporting his youngest brother Louis.
 Abbie bore two children during the first few years of their marriage, Albert Linder Pope in 1872 and Margaret Roberts Pope in 1874.
 He was also successful in expanding his business interests to air pistols, cigarette rollers, and shoe findings.